guusj/books/Warbreaker_BrandonSanderson.md

 “But—”
 “They’re of the Fifth Heightening,” Vasher said, interrupting her.
 “But they don’t get there by the number of Breaths, but by the quality.
 Returned have a single, powerful Breath.
 One that takes them all the way to the Fifth Heightening.
 It’s a divine Breath, you might say.
 But their body feeds on Breath, like . . .”
 “The sword.”
 Vasher nodded.
 “Nightblood only needs it when he’s drawn.
 Returned feed off their Breath once a week.
-So if you don’t give them one, they essentially eat themselves—devouring their one, single Breath.
+So if you don’t give them one, they essentially eat themselves—devouring their one single Breath.
 Killing them.
 However, if you give them extra Breath, on top of their single divine one, they’ll feed off those each week.”
 “So the Hallandren gods could be fed more than one,” Vivenna said.
 “They could have a stock of Breaths, a buffer to keep them alive if one couldn’t be provided.”
 Vasher nodded.
 “Wouldn’t make them as dependent on their religion to care for them, though.”
 “That’s a cynical way of looking at it.”